Global observables in statistical mechanics: -algebraic construction of global observables in quantum statistical mechanics

-Besides the observables ``translated to infinity'' considered in Lemma~\ref{Lemm: non-comm}, we give another example of a global observable. \begin{example} Set $\Gamma=\mathbb{Z}$.
+The observables ``translated to infinity'' considered in Lemma~\ref{Lemm: non-comm} play a role in e.g. measuring correlations, as these are precisely the expectation values of products of local observables and their large-distance translates, and their asymptotic behavior encodes the thermodynamic phase structure of the system.
+Besides these observables we give another example of a global observable. \begin{example} Set $\Gamma=\mathbb{Z}$.
 Consider the following sequence of local tensor products:

-where $1$ denotes the identity operator on a single site and $a$ is a non-trivial and non-zero single-site matrix with $\|a\|\le 1$.
+where $\mathbf{1}$ denotes the identity operator on a single site and $a$ is a non-trivial and non-zero single-site matrix with $\|a\|\le 1$.
 This sequence looks like

-Note that the sequence $(c_N)_N$ is uniformly bounded, and for any fixed local observable $b$, $c_N$ asymptotically commutes with $b$.
-Therefore, $(c_N)_N$ defines a legitimate element in $[\mathcal{C}]^\infty$.
-However $(c_N)_N$ does in general not commute with the sequences constructed in the proof Lemma \ref{Lemm: non-comm}. $\blacksquare$ \end{example}
+Note that the sequence $c=(c_N)_N$ is uniformly bounded, and for any fixed local observable $b$, $c$ asymptotically commutes with $b$.
+Therefore, $c$ defines a legitimate element in $\mathcal{C}^\infty$.
+However $c$ does in general not commute with the sequences constructed in the proof Lemma \ref{Lemm: non-comm}.
+An easy computation shows that the same remains true for $[c]\in [\mathcal{C}]^\infty$. $\diamond$ \end{example}

-In the next section, we will prove that $[\mathcal{C}]^\infty$ admits an interesting commutative $C^*$-subalgebra, namely the one generated by ``macroscopic averages''.